CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 The Cumulus Linux reference topology includes an Ubuntu 18.04 server with additional CPU, memory, and disk resources to support a NetQ Cloud Server installation.
 Vagrant provisions this box with all of the required software package dependencies to be able to go immediately to the bootstrap and install steps of the NetQ server setup documented in the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ Deployment Guide" >}} starting at the “Download the bootstrap and NetQ installation tarballs" section.

-To use the included NetQ Cloud server, you must have the following:
+To use the included NetQ Cloud server, the following is required:

-- An active NetQ Cloud account with netq.cumulusnetworks.com
+- An active NetQ Cloud account with netq.cumulusnetworks.com.
-- An additional site/premises set up and provisioned that is dedicated for virtualization use.
-This amounts to a unique NetQ configuration key for your simulation environment.
-Do not mix a simulation topology with an existing site or use an existing and in-use NetQ premises config-key.
+- An additional site/premises set up and provisioned that is dedicated for virtualization use (a unique NetQ configuration key for your simulation environment).
+Do not mix a simulation topology with an existing site or use an existing and in-use NetQ premises configuration key.
-- The NetQ bootstrap tarball downloaded from cumulusnetworks.com
+- The NetQ bootstrap tarball downloaded from cumulusnetworks.com.
-- The NetQ OPTA install tarball downloaded from cumulusnetworks.com
+- The NetQ OPTA install tarball downloaded from cumulusnetworks.com.

 {{%notice info%}}